ITU-DevOps2025-GROUP-A/itu-minitwit/docs/report.md

 heel, since we spent a lot of time trying to diagnose the problem with the simulator.

 # Reflections
-The difficulties of the project were primarily to translate the simulation_api from python to C#, but also in implementing new features as well as learning new and unfamiliar technologies that should be integrated with the project.

 ## Evolution